Particular/docs.particular.net/tutorials/nservicebus-101/lesson-3/tutorial.md

 In this lesson, we'll move our message handler to a different endpoint, and discuss the concepts that go along with running more than one endpoint.

-By the end of the lesson (approximately 15-20 minutes) you will have learned how to run multiple endpoints, how to send messages between endpoints, and how to control the logical routing of messages between endpoints.
+In the next 15-20 minutes, you will learn how to send messages between multiple endpoints and how to control the logical routing of messages between endpoints.

 ## Sending messages